jakeharding/repo-health/docs/Other Installation.md

 ## Production Environment
 A Linux production environment is recommmended, and Ubuntu version 12 and greater is preferred.
 A database will be needed and configuration for the database will need to be provided.
 See below for database configuration.

+The app is not ready for production yet so this part is incomplete.

+Assumptions made about production:
+- Operating system: Ubuntu 12.04 or greater
+- Application will be running in it's own isolated environment, and a virtualenv is not needed.
+- Apache httpd server is used to serve app using mod_wsgi.
+- All static files are served from Apache using a redirect from url `/static/` to a static documents folder.
+This folder is created using `python manage.py collectstatic`.
+This is not necessary in development.

 ## Database configuration
 Both production and development environments use MySql for a DBMS and require a database configuration specific to the individual environment.
 If using mysql 5.7 or greater, a warning may been seen due to strict mode being enable by default.
 Turn off strict mode by adding a file named: